PranayP86/three-word-sequences/README.md

 ### Prerequisites

-Python3 (3.7 or higher) is required.
-Run `python --version` to check version:
+Python 3 (3.7 or higher) is required.
+Run `python --version`to check version:

 ```bash
 $ python --version